Moms’ Tips for Breastfeeding When You’re Back to Work

 “Rent a pump from the hospital,” recommends April, a teacher in Atlanta.
 “They are the best, the fastest and easiest to work with.
 If something goes wrong, you can exchange it for another.”

 Fight for your rights

 Legally, you probably have the right to pump at work.
-An amendment to the Fair Labor Standards Act of 1938 gives an employee the right to reasonable break time to express milk for baby’s first year — and a private place to do it that isn’t a bathroom.
+Section 7 of the Fair Labor Standards Act gives an employee the right to reasonable break time to express milk for baby’s first year—and a private place to do it that isn’t a bathroom.
 Thing is, this right doesn’t apply at companies with fewer than 50 employees.